sourcegraph/sourcegraph-public-snapshot/docs/dev.md

   changed" (necessary to avoid issues related to running npm-based tasks).

-  P.S. #cuddy was here

 Note that multiple unit tests currently fail on Windows.
+We would be happy to accept contributions here! :)